XiaocongAi/gpuKalmanFitter/README.md

-gpuKalmanFitter
+# gpuKalmanFitter

+A R&D repository based on *A Common Tracking Software* [repository](https://github.com/acts-project/acts).
-Simplifing and transcribing the KalmanFitter in the ACTS project to make it working on heterogeous computing.
+It simplifies and transcribes the KalmanFitter in the ACTS repository to make it working on heterogeous computing.

 Code dependency
 ---------------